michaelzhang917/CarND-P4-Advanced-Lane-Lines/writeup.md

 To demonstrate this step, I will show one test image and its distortion correction:
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `myPipeline.py`).
+I used a combination of R channel in RGB, S channel in S and gradient x thresholds to generate a binary image (thresholding steps at lines # through # in `myPipeline.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warper()`, which appears in lines  through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```
 src = np.float32(